-5 Steps to Swifter Turn Times
+5 Suggestions for Shorter Turn Times

-- Order your appraisals on the Internet.
+- Always order your appraisals on the Internet.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we would find out on our own anyway, and knowing them sooner is likely to make your report arrive sooner.
+- Cookie-cutter houses are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how unique features add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we will find out on our own anyway, and knowing them as soon as possible makes your report arrive without delay.

 - Do the occupants know what to expect?